Lakitna/cypress-commands/docs/to.md

 ### Ensuring iterability

 Some commands, like `.text()`, yield a string when there is only a single subject, but an array when there are multiple subjects.
-Use `.to('array')` to ensure you can loop over the results of `.text()` without the risk of an error.
+You can use `.to('array')` to ensure you can loop over the results of `.text()` without the risk of an error.

 ```javascript
 cy.get('.maybeOneElement')